bet4a/d3wiki/Zoom-Behavior.md

 <a name="x" href="Zoom-Behavior#wiki-x">#</a> zoom.<b>x</b>([*x*])

 Specifies an x-scale whose domain should be automatically adjusted when zooming.
 If not specified, returns the current x-scale, which defaults to null.
+If the scale's domain is modified programmatically, it should be reassigned to the zoom behaviour.

 <a name="y" href="Zoom-Behavior#wiki-y">#</a> zoom.<b>y</b>([*y*])

 Specifies an y-scale whose domain should be automatically adjusted when zooming.
 If not specified, returns the current y-scale, which defaults to null.
+If the scale's domain is modified programmatically, it should be reassigned to the zoom behaviour.

 <a name="scaleExtent" href="Zoom-Behavior#wiki-scaleExtent">#</a> zoom.<b>scaleExtent</b>([*extent*])